ether-camp/ethereum-testing-reference/README.md

 # Ethereum Testing Reference

 ```
-This suite of test cases is complete demonstartion
+This suite of test cases is the complete demonstartion
-of Simple Ethereum testing system for solidity smart
+of simple Ethereum testing system for Solidity smart
 contracts.
 ```